makma/fingerprintjs.com/content/index/why-fpjs.md

 hero:
   title: Empowering developers to solve fraud at the source
   description: As opposed to top-down, enterprise-focused fraud prevention
-    platforms, FingerprintJS prevents digital fraud by uniquely and accurately identifying users, and empowering technical teams to use that data in a way that works for their applications.
+    platforms, Fingerprint prevents digital fraud by uniquely and accurately identifying users, and empowering technical teams to use that data in a way that works for their applications.
   ctaText: Create Account
   ctaHref: https://dashboard.fingerprintjs.com
   openCtaNewTab: false
 cardSection:
-  title: Why FingerprintJS is different
+  title: Why Fingerprint is different
   subtitle: ""
   cards:
     - icon: /img/uploads/accuracy.svg
       title: Unparalleled accuracy
       content: >-
-        FingerprintJS uses an innovative combination of  browser fingerprinting, IP/URL analysis, device analysis, and machine learning to accurately identify up to 99.5% of unique visitors.
+        Fingerprint uses an innovative combination of  browser fingerprinting, IP/URL analysis, device analysis, and machine learning to accurately identify up to 99.5% of unique visitors.